dbashford/hapi-route-builder/README.md

 When `build` is called on a route, the RouteBuilder performs several tasks upon the assembled configuration.

-First it applies defaults to the route being built assuming the route's `url` has had defaults applied.
+First it applies defaults to the route being built assuming the route's `path` has had defaults applied.

 Next it will address any replacements registered for the routes using the `replace` function.
 This allows for default config to be overridden, or possibly any external configuration to be used to update route config.